crapeter/Advent_of_Code/README.md

 I'm much less skilled that he is so I only chose 4 languages: C++, Java, JS and Python.

-Here's the language for each day:
+Here's the language for each day (2023):

 1st: C++